Information for Host Organizations

 What else should you know?

-- To host a volunteer, your organization must be a non-governmental human rights organization or national human rights institution engaged in human rights, or a non-governmental organization using a rights-based approach in its work.
+- To host a volunteer, your organization must be a non-governmental human rights organization, UN agency, or national human rights institution engaged in human rights, or a non-governmental organization using a rights-based approach in its work.

 - This is an extraordinary opportunity to obtain assistance with questions, problems, or initiatives that require scientific input or expertise.